lunkkun/rectangles/README.md

-# rectangles
+# Rectangles

-Counts the number of rectangles in ASCII art
+Counts the number of rectangles in ASCII art.